 The development and commercialization of biopharmaceutical products is capital intensive.
-We are advancing our product candidates through preclinical and clinical development, including our multiple ongoing global clinical trials for our product candidates, rilonacept, mavrilimumab and KPL-716.
-We expect our expenses to increase in connection with our ongoing activities as we continue the research and development of our product candidates, establish and expand our sales, marketing and distribution capabilities, infrastructure and organization, or enter into agreements with third parties to conduct one or more of these commercialization activities, for any of our product candidates, if approved, and, if successful, seek marketing approval for, our product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, or in anticipation of obtaining marketing approval, we expect to incur significant commercialization expenses related to manufacturing, product sales, marketing and distribution.
-As our product candidates progress through development and towards commercialization, we will need to make milestone payments and if successful, eventually make royalty payments, to the licensors and other third parties from whom we have acquired our product candidates.
-We may also need to raise additional funds sooner if we choose to pursue additional indications for our product candidates or otherwise expand more rapidly than we presently anticipate.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
+We are advancing our product candidates through research, preclinical and clinical development, including through our global, pivotal Phase 3 clinical trial for rilonacept for the treatment of recurrent pericarditis, named RHAPSODY, for which we have completed enrollment, our global Phase 2 clinical trial for mavrilimumab for the treatment of GCA for which we have completed enrollment, our potential registrational clinical development program for mavrilimumab for the treatment of COVID-19 pneumonia and hyperinflammation, our Phase 2a clinical trial for vixarelimab for the treatment of prurigo nodularis, our exploratory Phase 2 clinical trial with vixarelimab in diseases characterized by chronic pruritus, and our Phase 1 clinical trial with KPL-404 in healthy volunteers.
+We expect our expenses to increase in connection with our ongoing activities as we continue the research and development of our product candidates, establish and expand our sales, marketing and distribution capabilities, infrastructure and organization, or enter into agreements with third parties to conduct one or more of these commercialization activities.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant additional commercialization expenses related to manufacturing, product sales, marketing and distribution.
+As our product candidates progress through development and towards commercialization, we will need to make milestone payments and, if successful, eventually make royalty payments to the licensors and other third parties from whom we have acquired our product candidates.
+Furthermore, we expect to continue to incur costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed on attractive terms, if at all, we will be forced to delay, reduce or cease certain of our clinical development plans, research and development programs or future commercialization efforts.
+If we are unable to raise capital when needed on acceptable terms, if at all, we will be forced to delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or commercialization efforts.
+We also may not be able to expand our operations or otherwise capitalize on our business opportunities, or may be required to relinquish rights to our product candidates or products.